rust-stuco/lectures/week2/ownership_p1.md

 ```

 Focus on this line:
-> this function's return type contains a borrowed value, but there is no value for it to be borrowed from
+> help: this function's return type contains a borrowed value, but there is no value for it to be borrowed from

 <!--
-Implemented using lifetimes
+Implemented using lifetimes.

+Make sure to point out the 'static part, which is actually a bad error message!
 -->